-After the nuclear meltdown in 1986, some 350,000 people evacuated what is now known as Chernobyl's exclusion zone.
+After the nuclear meltdown in 1986, some 350,000 people evacuated what is now known as the Chernobyl exclusion zone.
 Most residents have never returned.

-The epic nuclear meltdown of 1986 left an area of 1,600 square miles, known as Chernobyl's exclusion zone, totally uninhabitable for people.
+The epic nuclear meltdown of 1986 left an area of 1,600 square miles, known as the Chernobyl exclusion zone, totally uninhabitable for people.
 By some accounts, this area of Ukraine will remain abandoned of people for some 20,000 more years.

 Just before its meltdown, the Chernobyl nuclear power plant served as a decent proxy for the state of the Soviet Union, considering the isolated plant used outdated, Soviet-era reactors with few safety features.
 It was thus only a matter of time before it failed entirely.
 On April 26 that's precisely what happened.